longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 ### Fixing suspend

+Update: There are some hints in the [Lenovo Forum](https://forums.lenovo.com/t5/Other-Linux-Discussions/T14s-G3-AMD-Linux-Sleep/m-p/5172287?page=1#5758208) which need processing.
+So far it seems that updating the
+BIOS to latest version fixes most of the `s2idle` and disabples `deep` completely as it is not supported in the first place.
+So the steps below still stand.

 By default neither of the sleep modes possible in BIOS worked for me.
 One part of the problem seem to be NetworkManager which simply hangs on suspend and makes